Skip to main content

 Step-by-Step Solution

-2. Dump the browser junk: Hit Ctrl+Shift+Del (Windows) or Cmd+Shift+Del (Mac).
-Pick “Cached images and files,” then clear it all away.
+2. Clear your browser junk: Hit Ctrl+Shift+Del (Windows) or Cmd+Shift+Del (Mac), pick “Cached images and files” and “Cookies,” then wipe them clean.

-3. Go incognito: Launch a private window (Ctrl+Shift+N) to dodge cached junk.
-Head to kaggle.com and see if it loads.
+3. Go incognito: Fire up a private window (Ctrl+Shift+N) to dodge cached files and pesky extensions that might gum up the works.

-4. Reboot the router: Unplug it for 30 seconds, plug back in, and wait two minutes for it to come back online.
+4. Reboot your router: Unplug it for 30 seconds, plug it back in, and wait two minutes for a full reboot.
+That often fixes DNS or connection stalls.

-6. Switch devices or networks: Try another gadget (phone, tablet) or hop on mobile data to rule out local network gremlins.
+6. Switch devices or networks: Try mobile data or another gadget to rule out local network gremlins.

 If This Didn’t Work

-• Fire up a VPN: If your ISP is blocking the site, switch to a VPN like ProtonVPN or NordVPN to slip past regional blocks.
+• Fire up a VPN: If your ISP is throttling or blocking Kaggle, hop on a VPN like ProtonVPN or NordVPN to skirt the restrictions.

-• Flush your DNS: On Windows, open Command Prompt as admin and run ipconfig /flushdns.
-Mac users, open Terminal and type sudo dscacheutil -flushcache.
+• Flush your DNS cache: On Windows, open Command Prompt as admin and type ipconfig /flushdns.
+On Mac, open Terminal and run sudo dscacheutil -flushcache.

 Prevention Tips